The Talk.Origins Archive

 Permission is given to copy and print these pages for non-profit personal or educational use.

-This web site is intended to provide an overview of the study of human evolution, and of the currently accepted fossil evidence.
+This web site provides an overview of the study of human evolution, and of the currently accepted fossil evidence.
 It also contains a very comprehensive treatment of creationist claims about human evolution.
 If you are not interested in creationism, you can easily skip those pages.
 If you are interested in creationism, you can go directly to the pages on creationist arguments; they contain links to the fossils under discussion when necessary.

 What's new in paleoanthropology?